 For example, a recent malpractice verdict awarded a Minnesota plaintiff $111 million in damages.
 The ruling became the state’s largest medical malpractice verdict and one of the costliest in the United States.
 Proper credentialing might have helped the defendant avoid such a financial blow.

 As previously mentioned, credentialing is also crucial to the revenue cycle.
-Without it, physicians cannot enroll in health plans.
-Therefore, they cannot bill payors for their services.
+Without it, physicians cannot enroll in health plans and cannot bill payors for their services.

 Credentialing challenges in any setting can upset the healthcare field on several fronts.
 Rural Medical America is discovering this the hard way.
 A rural hospital typically has more barriers to overcome than its urban counterparts.